Clear Overgrown Land and Improve Usability

 What types of vegetation can be removed during land clearing?

-You can have mesquite, cedar, heavy brush, and small to mid-sized trees removed, which are the most common species that overtake Central Texas properties.
+You can have mesquite, cedar, heavy brush, and small to mid-sized trees removed, which are the most common species that overtake Central Texas and the Texas Hill Country properties.

 How long does it take to clear several acres of overgrown land?